 The book focuses on both the business and client side and is mostly about styling women, but can be used as a template for styling men in a simplified form.

 If you want additional information on HOW TO STYLE women of different BODY SHAPES and men’s SMART-CASUAL or BUSINESS WEAR, I recommend the corresponding books available on the E-BOOKS page.
 These books are about the KNOW-HOW OF STYLING.
 It is my own personal vision that can be adapted as the foundation of your training as a stylist.
-It is one thing to be able to dress yourself well and quite another dressing and shopping well for someone you just met.
-It requires a good solid platform/training that can be provided by School of Style e-books, lots of experience and some time to develop your skills and start feeling confident as a stylist.
+It is one thing to be able to dress well yourself and quite another dressing and shopping well for someone you just met.
+It requires a good solid platform/training that can be provided by School of Style e-books and lots lots of experience.
+You will need to give yourself some time to develop your skills and start feeling confident as a stylist.
+These 2 BODY SHAPE BOOKS plus the book on HOW TO BECOME A PERSONAL STYLIST will provide you with information that you can start working on immediately.

 A Personal Stylist must have a “good eye” for detail, colour and proportions and this training never really stops.
 You must learn what looks aesthetically or visually flattering on different people and how to create it by combining different tailoring, colours and accessories.
-This is your main skill and gift that will help many people that come to you for help and this is what you should focus on developing.
+This is your main skill and gift that will help many people that come to you for help.
+This is what you should focus on developing.

 I am dedicated to helping new stylists-to-be and provide one-on-one customised coaching as well.
 Please e-mail me about your requirements to firstname.lastname@example.org or go to contact page on the website.